Ashritagogula/Multi-Tenant-SaaS-Platform-with-Project-Task-Management/docs/backend-architecture.md

 ## 1. Authentication Middleware

-The authentication middleware is responsible for validating user identity before allowing access to protected API endpoints.
+The authentication middleware is responsible for securely validating user identity before allowing access to protected API endpoints.

 ### Responsibilities
 - Extract the JWT token from the `Authorization` header.